daknob/CSD-FileUpload/README.md

 ```$PASSWORD``` variable with the output of this script.
 Only include
 the first You will not be able to login without performing this step.

+<h4>Password Reset - iForgot</h4>
+In the unfortunate event of losing your password, please follow the
+instructions at §Password Generation in order to reset it.
+Currently
+you will not be asked about your first pet's name or a recovery e-mail.

 <h2>Uploading Files</h2>
 In order to upload files, after following the §Installation instructions, simply
 navigate with any browser to `https://www.csd.uoc.gr/~YourUserName/FileUpload` and